 Students are integral to the development and implementation of programs and services offered by the Women's Center.
 Their contribution allows us to offer a range of programming that includes, but is not limited to, the programs described below.

 For more information about any of these programs, or to implement an idea of your own, please contact firstname.lastname@example.org.

 Know who you are and what you stand for, then lead.
 Our campus space, programming and staff are here to support, connect and empower women to be strong, self-assured and streetwise savvy.

 Salary Smart | Wisdom in Action (WIA) | SHEntrepreneur in Residence

 Education & Outreach

-The DUWC offers weekly dialogues and discussions around issues of sexism, feminism, gender identity development and gender violence.
-Staff and student interns facilitate discussions on gender and campus climate issues for student groups, classes or other organizations.
+The DUWC offers dialogues and discussions around issues of sexism, feminism, gender identity development, intersectionalities of oppression and gender violence.
+Staff, student interns and trained facilitators encourage discussions on gender and campus climate issues for student groups, classes or other organizations.
 Send a request by emailing email@example.com.

 At the Women's Center, we believe that at the core of a feminist community are relationships, resilience, and resistance.
 Our center seeks to build this community by providing a space for students to connect and build relationships across all identities and experiences, providing opportunities to build knowledge and skills, and supporting students in creating counter-narratives.